DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/appointment-tooltip.md

-# React Scheduler - Appointment Detail
+# React Scheduler - Appointment Tooltip

-The React Scheduler component's `AppointmentTooltip` and `AppointmentForm` plugins display appointment data.
+The React Scheduler component's `AppointmentTooltip` plugin displays compact appointment data.

 ## Related Plugins

 The following plugins display an appointment data:

 - [AppointmentTooltip](../reference/appointment-tooltip.md) - displays an appointment information in a short form
-- [AppointmentForm](../reference/appointment-form.md) - displays an all appointment information

 ## Basic Usage

-Import the plugins listed above to enable a user to show an appointment information data.
+Import the plugin listed above to enable a user to show an appointment information data.
 The appointment tooltip will be shown by a `click` on an appointment.
-The appointment form plugin will be shown by a `double click` on the appointment.

 ### Uncontrolled Mode